SunnyUnde/Docker_Compose/readME.md

 ## How to run Docker Compose file

- ### docker-compose up --detach starts the containers in the background and leaves them running.
+ ### To start the containers
-`docker-compose up -d`
+`docker-compose up -d` :--detach starts the containers in the background and leaves them running.

  ### to stop the containers
 `docker-compose down`